Global-Health-Engineering/group-safety/safety-concept/README.md

 ### <a name="measures_vi"></a>6.vi Planning, building, rebuilding, dismantling, and relocating

 One of the professor’s and GSR’s duties is to propose modifications to the safety precautions according to the state of the art and technology, even if this could result in a renovation or new construction.
 Proposals for structural/technical modifications (to the infrastructure, or changes in the locking system) are sent via the [GMIS-System](https://gmis-prd-m.ethz.ch/home/GMIS/gmism/).
-Modifications to devices, machines, experiments, etc. are commissioned by GHE itself.
+Modifications to devices, machines, experiments, and others are commissioned by GHE itself.

+The respective Safety Officers are always consulted whenever new build-ing work or structural modifications are carried out at ETH Zurich and whenever technical changes are made to safety-relevant facilities[^7].

 In the event of modifications, repurposing, dismantling, and relocating activities, especially adapted safety precautions must be taken at the required time, especially regarding decontamination of labs and technical equipment.
 If, despite prior decontamination, a chemical hazard or similar risk cannot be completely ruled out, this aspect is explicitly regulated for the phase of construction work with the increased risk, e.g., dismantling filters.